SaraMWillis/HPC_Examples/PBS_Array_Jobs/ReadMe.md

 #### Problem

-A user wants to run many, many single-core tasks.
+A user wants to run more tasks than the PBS scheduler can keep track of (e.g. thousands)

 #### Solution